ptcrews/smtcoq/SMTCoqTasks.md

 - [x] Currently, we're assuming an ordering on the step numbers - we assume they are `t1,...,tn` and we don't account for sub-proofs, which would be `ti.tj`.
 Eventually update this to take any series of step numbers and convert them internally to an order we care about
 - [x] Support cvc4 v1.8
 - [x] Add an AST layer so we go parser -> AST -> AST transformations -> SMTCoq terms
+	- [x] Add better error handling so we can figure out which line has an error.
+- [x] Separate all Alethe rules into categories, and mark the rules which are already implemented.
+- [x] Add better error handling so we can figure out which line has an error.
 - [ ] Add Propositional logic + EUF rules
 	- [x] `trans` rule, `cong` rule predicate case
+	- [x] Process cong rule by adding two steps
 	- [x] Simplification rules: `not_simplify`, `and_simplify`, `or_simplify`, `implies_simplify`, `equiv_simplify`, `ite_simplify`, `connective_def`, `bool_simplify`, `eq_simplify`
 		- [x] Fix `and_simplify` and `or_simplify` rules by fixing parsing of variables
 	- [x] `not_not` , `tautology`, `contraction` rules